-Whether it's a private class, one with a few friends, or a large group, we offer our classes online, at your home or office, or at our spa location.
-We have the perfect Pilates class to fit your schedule!
+Whether it's a private class, one with a few friends, or a large group, we offer our classes online at your home or office.
+We have the perfect Yoga class to fit your schedule!

 The Eastern practice of yoga has become a modern-day symbol of peace, serenity and well-being in the West.

 The mind-body practice is frequently touted for its ability to reduce stress and boost well-being, but it also offers wide-ranging physical health benefits that rival other forms of exercise.
 While the scientific research on yoga's health benefits is still young, here's what we know so far about its potential effects on the body.

 Just 20 minutes of Hatha yoga - an ancient form of the practice that emphasizes physical postures rather than flow or sequences - can improve cognitive function, boosting focus and working memory.